Neck Deep – A History of Bad Decisions

 Final track “Head in the Ground” begins as an acoustic ballad that rings out brilliantly thanks to the fantastic hooks and lovesick lyrics.
 Before you can say “A Part of Me pt.
 II”, the whole band come together and end in powerful fashion, accompanied with a typical pop-punk slogan that will almost definitely be gracing fans’ status updates for weeks to come (“Maybe you’ll stop me from digging my own fucking grave”).

-I personally was blown away by RIJ, so the fact that Neck Deep have pulled this out of the bag, flawlessly silencing critics and displaying their talent as musicians, lyricists and an all-round class act astounds me.
+I personally loved RIJ, so the fact that Neck Deep have pulled this out of the bag, silencing critics and displaying their talent as musicians, lyricists and an all-round class act astounds me.
 A History of Bad Decisions is a brilliant little gem by one of the best new bands in the last twelve months.
 Believe the hype.